stud131/docs-monaca/content/faq/general.en.md

 [Support Service](https://monaca.io/service/index.html) for the issues concerning Monaca such as technical questions, requests, practical business use, and etc.

-## Do I need a Platinum Plan to develop commercial application or OEM application?

-You may develop commercial applications or OEM applications under any Monaca plan.
-However, since the availability of services such as support and team development functionality varies from plan to plan, we recommend as the following:

-- `Personal` plan: for personal development of an application.
-- `Gold` plan: for commercial application development.
-- `Platinum` plan: for application original equipment manufacture.
-- `Enterprise` plan: for large scale development.

-For more information, pleaser refer to [Monaca Subscription Plan](https://monaca.io/pricing.html).

-## Which plan should I choose?

-Please choose your plan according to the functions and range of support that you will need.
-We recommend:

-- `Personal` plan: for personal development of an application.
-- `Gold` plan: for commercial application development.
-- `Platinum` plan: for application original equipment manufacture.
-- `Enterprise` plan: for large scale development.

 For more information, pleaser refer to [Monaca Subscription Plan](https://monaca.io/pricing.html).